ptournet/obsidian-html-tabs/README.md

 For that, you'll first need to create a `html-tabs.css` file in your `snippets` directory.
 If you don't know where it lives on your hard drive, you can locate it at the bottom of the `Appearance` page in your Obsidian `Settings`.

+You can then ovveride the `html-tab*` classes defined in the `styles.css` file in the plugin directory.

 ## Contributing

+You are welcome to contribute to this plugin via bug reports, bug fixes, documentation, or general improvements.
+For a major feature, please make an issue about your idea / reach out to me so I can decide if and how to best implement it.

 ## Pricing